 Is $23 an Hour Good Money?

 If you make $23 an hour, you are making a good amount of money.
-If you are earning an hourly wage, the amount you earn will depend on how many hours you work.
+Anyone earning an hourly wage is paid based on the number of hours worked.
+So the more hours worked, the larger the paycheck.

 But if you work 30 hours a week, you would make $690.